ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/fantasy-pros.md

 I was added to the FantasyPros writers email chain and Slack channel, given access to the company's WordPress account, and asked to contribute a fresh article every week.

-By the summertime, I was invited to write a recurring column called "Heat Index," which would span the entire fantasy football regular season (15 weeks).
+By the summertime, I was invited to write a recurring column called "Heat Index."
+This article would appear prominently on the FantasyPros homepage every week for the entire fantasy football regular season (15 weeks).
 My own column!
 I didn't jump at the opportunity.
 I *hurdled*.

 **In each article, I graded NFL players who were coming off of surprise fantasy performances from the week before.** It was my job to help readers determine whether to roster these players on their fantasy football teams moving forward.

 It was fun. **I got to crack open some cold ones and write about a subject I was both knowledgable in and passionate about.** But it was also grueling.
 And as soon as fantasy football became work, it became less fun.
-So I served as a FantasyPros featured writer for a year—met all of my obligations—and then quietly dipped out.
+I served as a FantasyPros featured writer for one year—met all of my obligations—and then quietly dipped out.

-All in all, **I contributed to 46 articles at FantasyPros**, any number of which you're encouraged to explore here.
+All in all, **I contributed to 46 articles at FantasyPros**, which you're encouraged to explore on my FantasyPros profile page.
 Thanks for reading.

 [READ ARTICLES AT FANTASY PROS](https://www.fantasypros.com/news/correspondents/jim-colombo.php)